-Folk fans are going to be flocking to the Bow Valley during the last weekend of July for the 39th annual Canmore Folk Music Festival, taking place July 30 – August 1 2016 in Canmore’s downtown Centennial Park.
+Folk fans are going to be flocking to the Bow Valley during the first weekend of August for the 40th annual Canmore Folk Music Festival, taking place August 5 to 7 2017 in Canmore’s downtown Centennial Park.

 The longest-running folk festival in Alberta, the Canmore Folk Festival is renowned for its intimate atmosphere, superb music selection and unparalleled backdrop of majestic mountains.
 Featuring more than 50 craft, community and food vendor booths, three workshop stages, three evening concerts and a free children’s concert, the festival annually draws 3,000 to 5,000 fans daily.

 *To get you in the mood, below you will find information from the 2015 festival which will be updated as soon as new information becomes available.*

 This year kids will be entertained with crafts, a climbing wall, clowns, jugglers, story tellers and much more.
 They are also two playgrounds located within the festival site.